scikit-hep/boost-histogram/docs/usage/subclassing.rst

 Subclassing (advanced)
 ======================

 Subclassing boost-histogram components is supported, but requires a little extra care to ensure the subclasses do not return un-wrapped boost-histogram components when a subclassed version is available.
 The issue is that various actions make the C++ -> Python transition over again, such as using ``.project()``.
-For example, let's say you have a MyHistogram and a MyRegular.
-If you use ``project(0)``, that needs to also return a MyRegular, but it is reconverting the return value from C++ to Python, so it has to somehow know that MyRegular is the right axis subclass to select from for MyHistogram.
+For example, let's say you have a ``MyHistogram`` and a ``MyRegular``.
+If you use ``project(0)``, that needs to also return a ``MyRegular``, but it is reconverting the return value from C++ to Python, so it has to somehow know that ``MyRegular`` is the right axis subclass to select from for ``MyHistogram``.
 This is accomplished with families.

 When you subclass, you will need to add a family.
 Any object can be used - the module for your library is a good choice if you only have one "family" of histograms.
 Boost-histogram uses ``boost_histogram``, Hist uses ``hist``.
 You can use anything you want, though; a custom tag object like ``MY_FAMILY = object()`` works well too.
 It just has to support ``is``, and be the exact same object on all your subclasses.